 Northern Trust Corporation (the "Corporation") is a financial holding company that is a leading provider of wealth management, asset servicing, asset management, and banking solutions to corporations, institutions, families and individuals.
-The Corporation focuses on managing and servicing client assets through its two client-focused reporting segments: Corporate & Institutional Services and Wealth Management.
-Asset management and related services are provided to Corporate & Institutional Services and Wealth Management clients primarily by the Asset Management business.
+The Corporation focuses on managing and servicing client assets through its two client-focused reporting segments: Corporate & Institutional Services and Wealth Management and related services are provided to Corporate & Institutional Services and Wealth Management clients primarily by the Asset Management business.
 The Corporation conducts business through various U.S. and non-U.S. subsidiaries, including through its principal subsidiary, The Northern Trust Company.
-At December 31, 2020, the Corporation had consolidated total assets of \$170.0 billion and stockholders' equity of \$11.7 billion.
+At March 31, 2021, the Corporation had consolidated total assets of \$163.9 billion and stockholders' equity of \$11.5 billion.
 Except where the context requires otherwise, the term "Northern Trust" means the Corporation and its subsidiaries on a consolidated basis.